 Analogous – The adjacent colors

 Yellow-green, yellow, and yellow-orange are examples of three colors on a 12-part color wheel that are analogous.
 It’s common for one of the three hues to take the lead.
-For example, red and green and red-purple and yellow-green are complimentary hues since they are opposites.
+For example, red and green and red-purple and yellow-green are complementary hues since they are opposites.

 Pixar’s Finding Nemo film relies on Analogous by the three colors grading as seen in the image above (red, orange, and purple).